Relief for her,

 With 1 in 3 women seeking treatment annually1, heavy menstrual bleeding negatively affects womens’ physical, social, and emotional well-being.
 Cerene can help change that.

-The Cerene Cryotherapy Device is FDA approved for safe and effective in-office endometrial cryoablation.
+The Cerene Cryotherapy Device is FDA approved for safe and effective endometrial cryoablation.

 Cerene delivers an all-around solution for you and your patients.

-A well-tolerated treatment that significantly reduces both heavy menstrual bleeding and dysmenorrhea, improving quality of life
+A well-tolerated treatment that can significantly reduce both heavy menstrual bleeding and dysmenorrhea while improving quality of life, with high satisfaction

-A treatment designed to fit into your office routine with no general anesthesia or capital equipment required
+A treatment designed to fit into your practice routine with no general anesthesia or capital equipment required

 Preserved Cavity Access